cve-search/git-vuln-finder/README.md

   -r R        git repository to analyse
   -o O        Output format: [json]
   -s S        State of the commit found
-  -p P        Matching pattern to use: [vulnpatterns, cryptopatterns,
-              cpatterns] - the pattern 'all' is used to match all the patterns at once.
+  -p P        Matching pattern to use: [vulnpatterns, cryptopatterns, cpatterns] - the pattern 'all' is used to match all the patterns at once.
-  -c          output only a list of the CVE pattern found in commit messages
-              (disable by default)
-  -t          Include tags matching a specific commit
+  -c          output only a list of the CVE pattern found in commit messages (disable by default) -t          Include tags matching a specific commit -gh GH      special option for gharchive, pass a file containing a PushEvent in JSON format

 More info: https://github.com/cve-search/git-vuln-finder
 ~~~